RaymondMcGuire/GPU-Based-Image-Processing-Tools/README.md

 ## Acknowledgments

-* Some shaders source code from Kyprianidis, Jan Eric.
+* Some shaders' source code from Kyprianidis, Jan Eric.
 You can find it in [http://www.kyprianidis.com](http://www.kyprianidis.com)